Consumers buy differently today than they did 10 years ago.

 Wix is appealing to small manufacturing businesses and startups for its drag-and-drop features that allow you to design a simple website without any formal training in design or development.
 However, these businesses then find themselves running into limitations very quickly.

-Think of it like a standard industrial product versus custom manufactured products: standard products may come in different sizes or specs, but overall the fundamental design and structure can't be changed.
+Think of it as a standard industrial product versus custom manufactured products: Standard products may come in different sizes or specs, but overall the fundamental design and structure can't be changed.

 Here's how that breaks down:

 With WordPress, users download the software before they can build a site (a good thing, because it creates a website platform that can be modified and redistributed again and again for free).
 Although Wix users don't need to spend much time to learn the platform like WordPress

 Since Wix is tool/service and WordPress is a software, they're both completely different experiences getting started.

 WordPress vs. Wix: Which is Optimized for SEO?

 Let's refresh your memory on the marketing acronym, SEO.
 SEO stands for Search Engine Optimization and it's the process of optimizing your website to get a higher ranking in Google and other search engines.